tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/04_Rectify/03_02_Rectify_Preview_Your_Data.md

-## Preview Data in the Source Systems
+## Preview Your Data in the Source Systems

 For this tutorial, preview the data you intend to mask by accessing the two source systems we set up for simulation purposes.